Inspired by a traditional Irish dish, Colcannon Soup is a comforting potato and cabbage soup that’s hearty enough to eat as a meal.

 This soup is inspired by a traditional Irish dish that I was lucky enough to taste while working as a food stylist years ago.
 The combination of potatoes and cabbage may seem a little boring, but I can promise you that the flavor of the finished cabbage potato soup is anything but!

-Why You’ll Love this Cabbage Potato Soup
+Why you’ll Love This Irish Potato Soup

 • It’s a great way to celebrate St. Patrick’s Day with an Irish-inspired meal for people who aren’t fans of corned beef.